wxgmjfhy/wxgmjfhy/README.md

 -->

 - Majoring in CS in HITSZ.
 - ACMer.
-And you can find me as "wxgmjfhy" on codeforces, atcoder, luogu, and nowcoder.
+You can find me as "wxgmjfhy" on codeforces, atcoder, luogu, and nowcoder.
 - Currently learning to be a Backend Developer.